 - Make sure to use RIPE bananas.
 This is for two reasons: riper bananas are sweeter preventing the need for tons of added sugar and far superior in banana flavor.

 - Resist the urge to open the oven several times while baking.
 The more you open the oven, the more you release the hot air.
-This can deflate your bread and cause it to sink in the middle.
+This can deflate your banana bread and cause it to sink in the middle.
 I only open the oven door once to tent the bread.

 - Use ROOM TEMPERATURE ingredients.
 Not only are room temperature ingredients essential to a fluffy baked good, but room temperature ingredients will prevent the coconut oil from hardening in the batter.